AMMNIR/ammnir-mines/README.md

-AMMNIR MINES
+# AMMNIR MINES

-Mining • Mineral Trading • Sourcing • Commodity Solutions
+### Mining • Mineral Trading • Sourcing • Commodity Solutions

+**Connecting Nigerian mineral resources with local and international markets.**

+---

+## 🏢 About AMMNIR MINES

 AMMNIR MINES is a Nigeria-based mining and mineral trading company focused on the sourcing, procurement, trading, and supply of mineral commodities.

-We connect reliable mineral suppliers with local and international buyers while focusing on quality, transparency, and dependable supply.
+We connect reliable mineral suppliers with qualified buyers while focusing on quality, transparency, and dependable supply.

+---

+## ⛏️ Minerals

+We source and trade a range of mineral commodities, including:

+- Lithium
+- Tantalite
+- Lead
+- Zinc
+- Fluorite
+- Zircon
+- Other mineral commodities based on buyer specifications

+---

+## 🌍 Our Markets

+We work to develop supply and trading relationships across:

+- Nigeria
+- China
+- India
+- United Arab Emirates
+- Thailand
+- Other international markets

+---

-Our Services
+## 💼 Our Services

 - Mineral sourcing and procurement
 - Mineral trading